Designing Your Bathroom

 Important Things to Consider

-Consider carefully the long-term effect of your choice of colour for the bathroom suite.
+Consider carefully the long-term effect of your choice of colour for the full bathroom suite.
 White is easy to clean and never goes out of fashion.

 When choosing fittings and attachments, consider maintenance.
 Chrome is low maintenance and polishes up beautifully.
 It's also a perfect match for a white suite.